Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/32-even-more-tests/+page.md

 ### `checkUpkeep` tests

 To improve our coverage, we need to write additional tests.
-For example we can address the `checkUpkeep` function, to ensure it really executes as we intend under various circumstances.
+For example we can address the `checkUpkeep` function, to ensure it really executes as intended under various circumstances.

 1. Let’s start by ensuring that `checkUpkeep` returns `false` when there is no balance.
 We’ll do this by setting up our test environment similarly to previous tests but without entering the raffle.
 Here’s the code: